 Hand-stitch a hook and eye onto the back straps to hold the top on.

 Next comes the bracelet and for this, I used an old pukka necklace.
 Cut a length of the necklace that will wrap around the wrist of the teddy bear.
 Bring the ends together and tie a knot.
 WALLAH!
 A very simple bracelet.

 This is a great beginner sewing project, especially if you want to learn how to make your own patterns!

 And just in case you were wondering my daughter (and Sara) loved the new outfit!

-Do you have a child that loves Build a Bears?
-Or do they love something else?
+Do you have a child that loves their teddy bear or stuffed animal?
 Share and leave a comment below!

 - The Cricut Cutting Machine is easily our favorite crafting tool.
 We use it in so many of our tutorials!